Scarborough High School (Maine)

-Scarborough High School is a high school (9–12) located in Scarborough, Maine, United States.
-The student population is approximately 1002 students and another 150 staff members.
+Scarborough High School is a high school (grades 9–12) located in Scarborough, Maine, United States.
+The student population was approximately 917 students and around 180 staff and faculty members during the 2021-2022 school year.

 History

 The first high school in Scarborough was built in 1927 and was named after Elwood G. Bessey, a former principal, and the current high school was built in 1954.

-In January 2013 principal Auriemma officially stepped down as Principal of Scarborough High School.
-“This is very hard.
-It is the best job I ever had, but life is not just about a job,” Auriemma said.
-“I’ll have a lot of jobs in my life, but only one family.”
-Entwistle noted as a result of Auriemma stepping down, assistant principals Susan Ketch and Ray Dunn, Athletic Director Mike LeGage and Monique Culbertson, the district's director of curriculum and instruction, will form a leadership team to take over day-to-day operations at the high school.
-Entwistle said Culbertson will lead that effort, while other district personnel will cover “her job responsibilities related to curriculum and instruction.”

 Athletics

-Scarborough High School offers 26 Varsity teams in 17 sports, with junior varsity/or and freshmen teams in 11 sports.
-Some regarding too: soccer, indoor/outdoor track, cross country, baseball, softball, hockey, boys/girls lacrosse, and many others.
-In 2017 the school won State Championship for football, golf, and girls volleyball.
+Scarborough High School offers 26 varsity teams in 17 sports, with junior varsity/or and freshman teams in 11 sports.

 U.S. News & World Report

 As of 2020, Scarborough High School is ranked 12th within Maine.
-Students have the opportunity to take Advanced Placement® course work and exams.
-The AP® participation rate at Scarborough High School is 45%.
+Students have the opportunity to take Advanced Placement course work and exams.
+The AP participation rate at Scarborough High School is 45%.
 The graduation rate is 96%.
 The student body makeup is 53% male and 47% female, and the total minority enrollment is 7%.
 Scarborough High School is the only high school in the Scarborough School Department.